nyu-ossd-s20/project-evaluation/OpenStates_evaluation.md

 1. how involved was the process? <br>

+Installing their development environment is extremely easy and they provide clear instructions for Mac, Windows, and Linux.
+They then provide easy instructions for cloniing their repository and begining to work with their code.

 1. how long it take you? <br>

+It took me about 3 minutes to get everything set up.
+I just followed the instructions on their website.

 1. did you need to install additional packages or libraries? <br>

+I needed to install Docker and pre-commit on my laptop to do this.

 1. were you able to build the code following the instructions? <br>

+Yes, they provide clear instructions for doing everything (very minumal effort needed from the user).

 1. did you need to look for additional help in installing the environment? <br>

+I did not need to look for any additional help when installing the environment.

 1. any other comments? <br>

+No other comments.